DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

 +++++++++++++++++++++

 Python has no truly *clean* way to provide metadata for parameters, so disnake uses the same approach as fastapi using parameter defaults.
-At the current time there's only :class:`Param`.
+At the current time there's only :class:`Param <ext.commands.Param>`.

-With this you may set the name, description, custom converters and :ref:`autocompleters`.
+With this you may set the name, description, custom converters, :ref:`autocompleters`, and more.

 .. code-block:: python3